slimphp/Slim/docs/routing-delete.markdown

         //Delete book identified by $id
     }

-In this example, an HTTP DELETE request for “/books/1” will invoke the associated callback function.
+In this example, an HTTP DELETE request for "/books/1" will invoke the associated callback function.

 The first argument of the `delete()` application instance method is the resource URI.
 The last argument is anything that returns `true` for `is_callable()`.
 I encourage you to use PHP >= 5.3 so you may take advantage of anonymous functions.

 ## Method Override ##

 Unfortunately, modern browsers do not provide native support for HTTP DELETE requests.
-To work around this limitation, ensure your HTML form’s **method** attribute is “post”, then add a method override parameter to your HTML form like this:
+To work around this limitation, ensure your HTML form's **method** attribute is "post", then add a method override parameter to your HTML form like this:

     <form action="/books/1" method="post">
         ... other form fields here...